-You should therefore prepare contingency plans to determine specific actions and/or the mobilisation of specialist resources.
+You should also prepare contingency plans to determine specific actions and/or the mobilisation of specialist resources.

-Guidance on developing health and safety managment policy has been published by the ${\rm HSE}^{\rm 64}$.
+Guidance on developing health and safety management policy has been published by the HSE63.

 Responsibilities for short-term hiring or leasing and for shared use